Bukakecoin/bukakecore/doc/instantsend.md

 * `zmqpubrawtxlock`: publishes the raw transaction when locked via InstantSend
 * `zmqpubhashtxlock`: publishes the transaction hash when locked via InstantSend

-This mechanism has been integrated into Bitcore-Node-Bukake which allows for notification to be broadcast through Insight API in one of two ways:
+This mechanism has been integrated into Bitcore-Node-Bankitt which allows for notification to be broadcast through Insight API in one of two ways:
 * WebSocket: [https://github.com/bankittpay/insight-api-bankitt#web-socket-api](https://github.com/bankittpay/insight-api-bankitt#web-socket-api)
 * API: [https://github.com/bankittpay/insight-api-bankitt#instantsend-transactions](https://github.com/bankittpay/insight-api-bankitt#instantsend-transactions)